 Forget what you’ve heard — there’s no shortage of trees.
 Forests cover 31 percent of the world’s land area and 49 and 45 percent of Latin America and Europe, respectively.
 Here in Arkansas, you can find forests with fertile land and towering yellow pine trees, making it a great place to invest.

 The minimum U.S Trust investment is $5 million.
 (Tree farms with older trees can work out more expensive when you factor in maintenance costs).
 However, a forest management and consulting company in Arkansas can help you find good investment opportunities.

 You can purchase a tree farm or natural forest and manage timber on your own.
 Using a forester or land manager, however, will allow your investment to blossom without all the hard work.
 Check out the Association of Consulting Foresters of America — foresters need a bachelor’s degree in forestry, at least five years’ experience and have no conflict of interest with timber buyers.

 They say money doesn’t grow on trees, but timber investments prove this isn’t the case.
-When you use forestry management and consulting company, such as David Dubose Knight Forestry & Real Estate you could generate a hefty return.
+When you use forestry management and consulting company, such as Davis DuBose Knight Forestry & Real Estate you could generate a hefty return.
 To make the most of your new timber investment, contact us today at (501) 219-8600.